needle-mirror/com.unity.xr.hands/Documentation~/gestures/hand-orientation.md

 ## Alignment

-You can choose from the following types of alignement to use when comparing a hand axis to a reference direction:
+You can choose from the following types of alignment to use when comparing a hand axis to a reference direction:

 * **Aligns With**: Both directions must point in the same direction.
 * **Perpendicular to**: The hand axis must be perpendicular to the reference direction.